nata108/LMSC/README.md

   "execution_service.kernel_mode": "local"
 }
 ```

+The API key is provided during the workshop, but to experiment on your own later, you will need to obtain one from the OpenAI Platform.
+You have to register at https://platform.openai.com and create an API key at https://platform.openai.com/api-keys

+The service is prepaid, you will need to add a few dollars to your account to use it.
+You get charged based on the number of tokens used.
+Check the pricing here: https://openai.com/api/pricing/

 We will work with OpenAI's fastest model, `gpt-4o-mini`.
 The API key will be given during the workshop.
 Setting the kernel mode to `local` will allow the LLM agent to run code on your machine without setting up a complex development container environment (for production use, you should remove this).